LisaHackett97/fun-space-quiz/README.md

 ### Landing Page

-containing the following:
+Contains the following:

+- Space/stars background image
 - Button to select game play
 - Button to go to learn more page
-- Instructions for game play, which will be a pop up on smaller screens
+- Button for instructionswhich is a pop up.
+- Inside the inctruction modal pop-up, the user then had to option to click to go to the game, or close the pop-up

 ### Navigation Menu

+- Contains links to:
+  - Landing page, which is called Home on the navbar.
+  - Game play: brings user to top of the game page.
-- Contains links to Game page, Learn More Page, which contains the gallery carousel and to the contact form, collpasible icon on smaller screens.
+  - Learn More Page, which contains the gallery carousel.
+  - Contact form, which is called Ask us anything on the nav bar.
+- Navbar is collapsible icon on smaller screens.

 ### Game Page

+Contains the following:

-- navigation menu
+- Navigation menu
+- Fly your rocket home heading: This is hidden on smaller screen.
-- game play area
+- Game play visual/canvas area, which displays the following:
+  - Outer Space Stars background image.
+  - Moon icon to represent start of game.
+  - Planet Earth icon to represent end of game.
+  - Rocket icon to represent progress.
+For previous steps the rocket is greyed out but still visible.
-- Question and answer area
+- Question and answer area, displaying four possible answers to choose from.
-- success pop up
+- Button option for user to select a new question.
+- Score area: Gives user information on how many questions to answer, and also ho wmany questions they have answered corretly in the game.
+- Button option for a new game.
+- Modal pop-ups, with option buttons:
+  - Correct answer: options for new game and next question.
+  - Wrong Answer: options for retry the question, new game and new question.
+  - Success: options to close modal and see the final game image, new game and learn more, which brings user to learn more page.
+- Footer, containg a link to you-tube.

 ### Learn More Page

-Contains two sections:
+Contains the following:

+- Navigation menu
+- Want to know more heading: This is hidden on smaller screen
-- Gallery Carousel, which will contain images and related information
+- Gallery Carousel, which contain images and related information.
-- contact form, where the user can ask a question or send a fact/other information they want to share.
+- Contact form, where the user can ask a question or send a fact/other information they want to share.
+- Footer, containg a link to you-tube.

+### 404 page

+Contains the following:-

+- Message for user if they get the 404 error.
+- Link back to the landing page
+- Background image with animations to slide in the text.

 ### Future Features

--Limit the number of re-tries of a question.
+- Function to limit the number of re-tries of a question, and run a game over function.
+- Difficulty levels for questions.
+- High Score tables.
+- Sounds during game.

 [Back to table of contents](#table-of-contents)